Search

 Background of the Rohingya Crisis

-It will be the first genocide case the International Court of Justice (ICJ) will hear in full in over a decade.
+It is the first genocide case the International Court of Justice is hearing in full in more than a decade.
 The outcome will have repercussions beyond Myanmar, likely affecting South Africa’s genocide case at the ICJ against Israel over the war in Gaza.

 The predominantly Muslim West African country of Gambia filed the case at the ICJ - also known as the World Court - in 2019, accusing Myanmar of committing genocide against the Rohingya, a mainly Muslim minority in the remote western Rakhine state.